Published 2 Oct 2019

 The overall piece resembles a tropical vine, hence its name: Liana means ‘vine’ in the Czech tongue.

-These “experiments with light and glass” will be exhibited for all to see in LASVIT’s showroom in Prague 7.
-The Designblok takes place from October 17th to 21st.
+These “experiments with light and glass” are exhibited for all to see in LASVIT’s showroom in Prague 7.

 Never miss a chance to peek on new art installations,